-- Susceptibility to the pandemic influenza will be universal. - The clinical disease attack rate will be 30 percent in the overall population.
+Susceptibility to the pandemic disease will be universal.

+- The clinical disease attack rate will be 30 percent in the overall population.
 Illness rates will be highest among school-aged children (about 40 percent) and the elderly.
 Among working adults, an average of 20 percent could become ill during a community outbreak. - Risk groups for severe and fatal infections cannot be predicted with certainty.
-During annual fall and winter influenza season, infants and the elderly, persons with chronic illness, and pregnant women are usually at higher risk of complications from influenza infections.

-- The typical incubation period for influenza averages two to three days.
-It is assumed this would be the same for a novel strain transmitted between people by respiratory secretions. - Persons who become ill may shed virus and can transmit infection for one-half to one day before the onset of illness.
+During the COVID-19 pandemic, infants, the elderly, persons with chronic illness, and pregnant women were shown to be at higher risk of complications from the disease. - While the typical incubation period for influenza averages two to three days, please note the incubation period for COVID-19 averages four to five days, with 14 days as the upper limit. - Persons who become ill may shed virus and can transmit infection for one-half to one day before the onset of illness.
 Viral shedding and the risk for transmission will be greatest during the first two days of illness.
 Children will shed the greatest amount of virus, therefore are likely to pose the greatest risk for transmission. - In an affected community, an outbreak will typically last about 6 to 8 weeks.
 At least two pandemic disease waves are likely.
-Following the pandemic, the new viral subtype is likely to continue circulating and contribute to seasonal influenza. - The seasonality of a pandemic cannot be predicted with certainty.
-The largest waves in the United States during 20th-century pandemics occurred in fall and winter.
+Following the pandemic, the new viral subtype is likely to continue circulating and contribute to seasonal disease trends. - The seasonality of a pandemic cannot be predicted with certainty.
+The largest waves in the United States during 20th-century pandemics have commonly occurred in fall and winter.

-2.2 Potential Impacts
+2.2 Potential Impacts of Pandemic Disease